Three Kids Mine Remediation and Reclamation Act: Congressional Budget office report

 H.R.
 697 would require the Bureau of Land Management (BLM) to sell 950 acres of federal land, some of which are contaminated by hazardous waste, to the city of Henderson, Nevada.
 Under the bill, the agency would determine the sale price by estimating the fair market value of the land and reducing that amount by the estimated cost of any necessary environmental remediation and mining reclamation activities at the site.
 The city of Henderson would be responsible for those costs following the sale.
 Based on information from the BLM, the Congressional Budget Office (CBO) estimates that implementing the legislation would have no significant impact on the federal budget.
 Enacting the bill would not affect direct spending or revenues; therefore, pay-as-you-go procedures do not apply.

 Roughly 15 percent of the lands that would be sold under the bill are contaminated and will require mine reclamation and environmental remediation.
 Based on information provided by the BLM and the city of Henderson, the CBO estimates that the agency is unlikely to receive any financial compensation for any of the land because remediation and reclamation costs would exceed the land’s fair market value.
-Because the CBO expects that the affected lands would not generate any receipts under current law over the next 10 years, we estimate that conveying the lands under the bill would have no significant impact on the federal budget.
+Because the CBO expects that the affected lands would not generate any receipts under current law over the next 10 years, the CBO estimates that conveying the lands under the bill would have no significant impact on the federal budget.